Skip to main content

 These patterns vary by sector and business model.
 In healthcare services, the combination of payor mix shifts, provider retention rates, and regulatory change calendars might predict valuation peaks.
 In B2B software, the interaction between logo retention, expansion revenue trends, and competitive win rates could signal whether multiples will expand or contract over the next quarters.

-The value comes from connecting disparate signals into coherent predictions.
-An AI system might recognize that when three specific operational metrics align — such as customer concentration decreasing, gross margins stabilizing, and working capital normalizing — valuations typically peak within nine months.
+The value comes from connecting signals from different parts of the business into coherent predictions.
+An AI system might recognize that when three specific operational metrics align, such as customer concentration decreasing, gross margins stabilizing, and working capital normalizing, valuations typically peak within nine months.

 Many fund managers use probabilistic, stochastic forecasting to model exit timing.
 Agentic AI helps flatten the mountain, especially for funds that lack access to an army of statistical modelers and PhDs.